 State PCS aspirants can also benefit from appearing for the UPSC EPFO EO/AO exam.
 The streamlined selection process, requiring only the written test and an interview, can save you from the multi-stage PCS examination.

 Moreover, the State PCS syllabus also overlaps with the EPFO EO/AO syllabus.
-So, you only need to cover a few new topics such as labor laws, accounting, insurance, etc.
+So, you only need to cover a few new topics, such as labor laws, accounting, insurance, etc.

 3. SSC Aspirants